Who we are

 Joel is an independent farming educator and crop and soil health advisor.
 He has a Bachelor of Agricultural Science specialising in crop and soil sciences and a keen interest in soil health and agroecological food production systems.
 He is currently studying an MSc in Food Policy.
 As a market gardener, Joel also works at the consumer level involved in food education projects centred on urban farming and food growing.
 Through his passion and enthusiasm for soil, Joel works to educate and engage both farmer and consumer audiences about sustainable food production and consumption.

-Julia is a Senior Research Fellow in the Centre for Agroecology, Water and Resilience, Coventry University (CAWR), and is currently their Acting Director.
+Julia is a Senior Research Fellow in the Centre for Agroecology, Water and Resilience, Coventry University (CAWR).
 She has a degree in environmental studies, a postgraduate diploma in Land Resource Planning, an MSc in Sustainable Agriculture and a PhD on the coping strategies of the Cuban farming and food system in the wake of the fall of the Soviet Union.
 In 2003 she headed up the International Programme of the Henry Doubleday Research Association (now Garden Organic), based at Ryton Gardens, and has over 25 years of experience in international research and development relating to organic farming and food security, both in the UK and overseas, including Latin America.
-Her current project is a research programme on “Quantum based Agriculture” in order to recognise and give credibility to the non physical dimensions of agriculture.
-She also acts as an external examiner to several organisations. .
+Her current project is a research programme on “Quantum based Agriculture” in order to recognise and give credibility to the non physical dimensions of agriculture..

 Our family of organisations